 In Epcot, you have the American Adventure, which is about 30 minutes long, in the Magic Kingdom, you have the Carousel of Progress (20 minutes) and the Hall of Presidents (30 minutes).
 In Hollywood Studios, you have indoor shows like the Frozen show and shows with covered seating like the Indiana Jones Stunt Spectacular.

 Instead of seeing the shows when it’s sunny; you should do the outdoor rides when the weather is good and save the shows in case you need them when it rains.

 Planning a vacation to Florida?
 Be sure to check out our list of tourist attractions in Florida!

-Disney's Animal Kingdom Lodge is the best Disney resort to visit in the rain, as you can look out at all of the animals on the savanna from indoor viewing areas.
+Visiting Disney's Animal Kingdom Lodge is one of the fantastic things to do in Disney World when it rains, as you can look out at all of the animals on the savanna from indoor viewing areas.

 There are also tons of Animal Kingdom Lodge activities to enjoy, including food tastings, cookie decorating, and cultural activities for the kids to help them learn about Africa and sometimes create crafts.